-The CMS originating a REFER MUST include additional header parameters for P-DCS-Billing-Info, and SHOULD include the additional header parameters for P-DCS-Laes, and P-DCS-Redirect, as specified in Section 7.7.
+The CMS originating a REFER MUST include additional header parameters in the Refer-To header for a nested P-DCS-Billing-Info header, and SHOULD include the additional header parameters for nested P-DCS-Laes, and P-DCS-Redirect headers, as specified in Section 7.7.
 NOTE: Please refer to section 7.7.2. for additional guidance regarding the usage of P-DCS-Laes and P-DCS-Redirect headers.